 Are you SICK of being always broke before payday?
-It's depressing, and takes up too much of life.
-I'll show you how to break the cycle of being broke in between paydays.
+It's depressing, and worrying about it takes up too much of life.
+Here's how to break the cycle of being broke in between paydays.

 You might have done this to your last paycheck, ensuring that the week leading up to your next payday moved like molasses.